 - 83% of grantees were led by women

 We know this will always be a work in progress – that’s why we continue to monitor and evaluate everything we do.
-We engage with a wide range of sector organisations to ensure we are learning from others, and continue to do further research to check how well we are reaching a wide range of marginalised and minoritised groups – BAME, those with disabilities, refugees, LGBTQ+ etc.
+We engage with a wide range of sector organisations to ensure we are learning from others, and continue to do further research to check how well we are reaching a wide range of marginalised and minority groups – BAME, disabled people, refugees, LGBTQ+ etc.

 We are committed to transparency: we publish all of this information in reports and on our website and encourage others to do the same.